Hero Image

 2. A draft of the Masters paper should be submitted to the research advisor(s) for comments and feedback.
 Once all revisions have been completed, the thesis should be resubmitted for final approval by the advisor.

-4. Once the thesis has been approved by the DGS, you must complete the Application of Degree or Certificate form and return it to the Diploma Division, 210 Kent Hall.
+4. Once the thesis has been approved by the DGS, you must apply for the degree via SSOL.
 Please note that due dates for May and October conferral can be found on the Registrar's Office website.

 Job Market: It is important throughout the program to be considering the job market, ie: which academic market (for example, econ vs policy or natural science) you plan to go on, when you plan to go on the market, and the type of job you'd like to have once the program is complete (ie: academic vs private sector).
 You can find a suggested timeline here.